risa1796/Apples_Tomatoes_ImageClassification/README.md

 This is a basic exercise to develop a image classifier with Tensorflow.
 It can be used as a basic guidline to create a model from a pretrained one.

 The dataset can be downloaded from https://www.kaggle.com/datasets/samuelcortinhas/apples-or-tomatoes-image-classification/code?datasetId=2702329&sortBy=voteCount

+To summarize the result, we were able to develop a model that has made a quite good prediction with the test dataset.
+The accuracy score was 92%.
+We first experimented with one model, different pretrained models can be used to make further experiments